Lyniat/platformer-physics/README.md

 - a camera which follows any actor you like

 # Planned Features / WIP
-- combined and pre-rendered tilemaps to reduce draw calls
 - ladder tiles which you can climb on
 - liquid tiles for swimming and diving
 - slopes